Discover the house

-Please note the house is closed until Friday 9 February 2018.
+In winter, the ground floor of the house is open every weekend.
 Cragside, the dream home of Lord and Lady Armstrong – a Victorian house that was light-years ahead of its time.
 The home of hydroelectricity, Lord and Lady Armstrong used their wealth, art and science in an ingenious way.
 What began as a modest country retreat quickly became one of the most technologically advanced homes of the Victorian age.

 Lots to Explore

-There are lots of things to see and do at Cragside House, open everyday until 29 October.
+There are lots of things to see and do at Cragside House, open every day.
 Discover the first home to be lit by hydroelecticity - the place where modern living began.
 Check out the amazing gadgets and modern conveniences as well as an extensive arts and crafts collection.

 Conservation in action